MrGrabowski/hello-world/README.md

 # hello-world
 Following guides.github.com/activities/helloworld

-# I'm not sure if this is supposed to be a script of sorts or a text file like a typical readme.
+My name is Tim and I come here looking to explore a community centered around code.

+For now, I label myself a novice, largely self-taught out of curiosity and never in a dedicated manner.